Belarusian opposition leader Maria Kolesnikova talks to Dozhd ahead of her trial on charges of attempting a coup

 The trial of Belarusian opposition leader Maria Kolesnikova started on August 4 where she is charged with attempting a coup d'état and faces up to 12 years in jail if convicted in what she claims is a politically motivated case.

-One of the three women that campaigned against Belarus' president Alexander Lukashenko in the disputed August 9 presidential elections last year, she was the only one of the three women – Svetlana Tikhanovskaya, Veronika Tsepkalo and Maria Kolesnikova – to remain in the country that campaigned against the incumbent.
+Out of the three women – Svetlana Tikhanovskaya, Veronika Tsepkalo and Maria Kolesnikova – that campaigned against the incumbent President Alexander Lukashenko in the disputed August 9 presidential elections last year, she was the only one to remain in the country.

 She was snatched from the street a year ago and the authorities attempted to expel her from the country but she ripped up her passport on the Ukrainian border.
-Security officers were forced to return her to Minsk where she was jailed and eventually charged.
+Security officers were forced to return her to Minsk, where she was jailed and eventually charged.

 She is on trial this week along with opposition lawyer Maxim Znak and both of them are prominent members of the Coordinating Council that was set up to represent the opposition forces in talks with the Lukashenko regime.